-Exams: There are three exams for the class, including the final exam.
+Exams: There are two exams for the class.

-- Each exam will include all the contents of the topics to be tested, including lectures, textbook chapters, assigned readings, in-class exercises & discussions, videos, etc. More information about the specific content and format of the exams will be provided before each exam.
+- Each exam will include all the contents of the topics to be tested, including lectures, assigned readings, in-class exercises & discussions, videos, etc. More information about the specific content and format of the exams will be provided before each exam.
 You need to carefully study the lecture notes for all the exams. - Exams must be taken at the scheduled time.
-If you miss one of the midterm exams for a university excused reason, you must notify me BEFORE the exam begins.
+If you miss the midterm exam for a University excused reason, you must notify me BEFORE the exam begins.
 The final exam will be used as a make-up of the final score only for those that provide supporting evidence, and an absence letter from Student Assistance Center in the Office of the Dean of Students may be required under certain circumstances.
-Failure to take an exam at the scheduled time without approval will result in zero grade for this exam. - Conflict exam can be offered if you quality for such accommodation (see Student Code Article 3 Part 2).
-If you believe you are eligible for a conflict exam, you must notify me as soon as possible but no later than two weeks before the date of exam. - You may on occasion have questions about exam grading.
-Re-grading request must be submitted in writing within 7 calendar days after you receive your graded exam; re-grading request submitted after 7 calendar days will not be accepted.
+Failure to take an exam at the scheduled time without approval will result in zero grade for this exam.

+- Conflict exam can be offered if you quality for such accommodation (see Student Code Article 3 Part 2).
+If you believe you are eligible for a conflict exam, you must notify me as soon as possible but no later than one week before the date of exam. - You may on occasion have questions about assignment or exam grading.
+Re-grading request must be submitted in writing within 7 calendar days after you receive your graded assignment or exam; re-grading request submitted after 7 calendar days will not be accepted.
 In the request for re-grading, you must specify the aspects that need further attention, and the reasons that justify re-grading, which should include the rationale behind your original answer, the differences between your original answer and the correct answer, and why you believe re-grading should be granted.
-I reserve the right to re-grade the entire assignment (not only the question in which you think there may be a mistake).
+I reserve the right to re-grade the entire assignment or exam (not only the question in which you think there may be a mistake).